Overview of 2024 Data

 The Resource Tracking Report characterizes grants that support specific populations within the broader LGBTQ community to identify gaps in funding and highlight opportunities for foundations to make more strategic grantmaking decisions.

-In 2023, $164.1 million, or 78%, of all U.S.-based foundation support for LGBTQ communities and causes was allocated to the general LGBTQ community.
-Transgender, gender nonconforming, and nonbinary (TGNCNBi) communities and issues received 17% of total funding that year ($36.4 million).
-Very little funding was allocated to any other specific LGBTQ populations in 2023.
+Consistent with a trend documented since 2021, the majority of LGBTQ grant dollars awarded in 2024 (77%) were awarded for the LGBTQ community generally.
+Transgender, gender nonconforming, and nonbinary (TGNCNBi) communities and issues received 19% of total funding that year ($33.3 million).
+Very little funding was allocated to any other specific LGBTQ populations in 2024, including intersex, two-spirit, and bisexual people; no LGBTQ grants were dedicated to asexual people.

 Change Over Time

-How has funding for LGBTQ communities and causes changed over time?
+How has funding for LGBTQ communities and issues changed over time?

 Click the legend on the graph below to customize which racial and ethnic groups are visible.